‘Our hope is that people feel fidgety when they listen to us & want to move in both an emotional & physical sense’

 We’ve always struggled with this question as we don’t really fit easily into one neat category, genre, or sub-genre…adding in the fact that our music is a multi-layered tapestry of sounds & styles it can be difficult to answer.
-So to this end we’ve created labels of our own, & that constantly changes too.
+I remember when we first started streaming on Spotify, we had to use a website like UpYourBeats.com to buy some followers.
+It worked really well for us and it definitely helped get our music heard.
+After a few months, we had thousands of new followers with lots of people loving our tunes!
+So to this end, we’ve created labels of our own, & that constantly changes too.
 With our tongues planted firmly in our cheeks, our sound is described best as “Doof Rock”, “Space Punk”, “Dirty Pop”, “Hard Chill” or “Tuff Disco”.
 Lately I’m leaning towards Dirtypopspacepunk!

 What was the recent recording process like for DevilMonkey, it was live on take?
 Do you find that the best way to record to achieve the feel you want?

 It was all the fun, having us in the one room playing together!
 It’s a great way to capture us in a “live” sense…warts & all.
 It requires us to be more disciplined as a unit & there’s hardly any room for error, so there’s plenty of rehearsing leading up to it…it makes us grow as a unit & allows us to bond better as a team.
 It’s not our preferred method but we love to challenge ourselves!